-Since purchasing 2.3 acres of assorted properties on northeast 13th Street in Fort Lauderdale in 2006, and moving our H.O.M.E.S., Inc. offices here in 2007, we made a commitment to become truly involved in our new neighborhood, and to focus our neighborhood revitalization efforts here in the area surrounding our new corporate home.
+Since purchasing 2.3 acres of assorted properties on Fort Lauderdale’s Northeast 13th Street in 2006, and relocating our offices to the area in 2007, H.O.M.E.S. has made a commitment to be involved in the area and its revitalization.

-In summer 2008, we held a neighborhood-wide Charette of area stakeholders – working with FAU’s Center for Urban Redevelopment – to determine what businesses and residents liked and disliked about the area, and what they could envision it might become if we all worked together.
+In summer 2008, H.O.M.E.S. hosted a community charette of area stakeholders – working with FAU’s Center for Urban Redevelopment – to determine what businesses and residents liked and disliked about the area.
+This feedback was used to envision community revision.

-The creation of the 13th Street Alliance (chaired by the H.O.M.E.S., Inc.’s CEO) was one of the results of that charette – bringing together local businesses, residents, civic and homeowners associations.
-Its mission is to transform and revitalize the business districts in the 13th Street Corridor.
+The 13th Street Alliance (chaired by the H.O.M.E.S., Inc.’s CEO, Katharine Barry) was formed – bringing local businesses, residents, civic and homeowners associations together.
+Its mission; to transform and revitalize the business districts in the 13th Street Corridor.

-Toward that overarching goal, the Alliance has since installed large donated sculptures in street medians, curtailed the rampant crime in our neighborhood through a business and resident crime watch program, implemented a Pilot Business Landscape Program with funds we raised, successfully persuaded local business to paint their buildings, and held a large street festival (“Green Dog Day Festival”).
-We have also obtained a grant to install lighting and more landscaping in public rights-of-way along 13th Street.
+Toward that overarching goal, the Alliance has installed donated sculptures in medians, created a successful crime watch program, funded a Pilot Business Landscape Program, persuaded businesses to paint their buildings, and hosted a street festival (“Green Dog Day Festival”).
+The 13th Street Alliance has obtain funds to install lighting and more landscaping in public rights-of-way along the Corridor.

-Perhaps most importantly, we persuaded the City of Fort Lauderdale to conduct a “Slum and Blight” Study for our area, and then to approve it as a new COMMUNITY REDEVEVELOPMENT AREA (CRA) – the first new CRA in our City in 20 years!
-With this designation, we will be able to use “tax increment financing” as a long-term redevelopment tool for our neighborhood.
+Perhaps most importantly, the 13th Alliance persuaded the City of Fort Lauderdale to conduct a “Slum and Blight” Study of the area, resulting in establishment of the City’s first new COMMUNITY REDEVEVELOPMENT AREA (CRA) in 20 years!
+With this designation, the Alliance will effect “tax increment financing”, a long-term redevelopment tool for the area.